AppleGamer22/applegamer22.github.io/content/posts/hugo_cache/index.md

 ---
 The whole ordeal began when I updated the theme of this website to [version 2.8.0](https://github.com/jpanther/congo/releases/tag/v2.8.0), which includes useful improvements such as scrollable table contents for desktop viewports.
 When I tested the correctness of the rendering with the updated applied, everything seemed normal on my machine, so I pushed it to be built and published through my continuous deployment pipeline.
 What followed was a 4 hour journey full of local-to-CI-to-local debugging cycles, learning about the speed-ups that Hugo's cache offers and GitHub Actions' caching policy.

+For a shorter walk-through of the actual issue and the solution you are welcome to read from [here](#expired-cache) about the cache expiry.

 # The Error
 The journey began when the CI build of this website [failed](https://github.com/AppleGamer22/applegamer22.github.io/actions/runs/7605067673/job/20708815913#step:5:14) at running `hugo --minify`, which converts the website's source code of Markdown files into a complete tree of static web pages comprised of vanilla HTML, CSS and JavaScript files alongside the relevant media assets displayed at each static page.